Improving Efficiency of Diffusion Models via Multi-Stage Framework and Tailored Multi-Decoder Architectures: Preliminaries Related Work

 \section{Preliminaries \& Related Work}

-In this section, we start by reviewing the basic fundamentals of diffusion models \citep{ho2020denoising, song2020score, karras2022elucidating}.
-Subsequently, we delve into prior approaches aimed at improving the training and efficiency of diffusion models through the partitioning of the timestep interval.
-Lastly, we survey prior studies that significantly decrease the number of required sampling iterations.
+In this section, we start by reviewing the basic fundamentals of diffusion models \cite{ho2020denoising, song2020score, karras2022elucidating}.
+Subsequently, we delve into prior endeavors aimed at improving the training and efficiency of diffusion models through the partitioning of the timestep interval.
+Lastly, we revisit prior studies that significantly decrease the number of required sampling iterations.